 There's nothing I love more than intense, tangential conversations about all sorts of stuff: psychology, society, relationships, whether to buy those damn shoes or not.
 I'm rational to a fault and enjoy exploring the gray area far more than I do taking sides.

 I don't fit into any one particular scene -- I'm more of a chameleon.
 I like buying fancy handbags and funny taxidermy.
 I'm a bit of an adrenaline junkie but I love home decor.
-I'm equally comfortable at cheesy nightclubs, boardrooms, scavenger hunts, terrain parks, and snooty yacht excursions.
-That said, you definitely won't find me at spiritual retreats or football games anytime soon.
+I grew up in NYC, but really like doing dumb redneck shit (think ATVs, not meth labs).
+I'm equally comfortable in corporate board rooms, skateparks, snooty yacht excursions, punk rock bars, and Bloomingdale's -- though in reality, I spend most of my free time being a workaholic or chasing my neurotic rescue dog around Duboce Park.
+That said, you won't find me at music festivals or football games anytime soon; despite being an extrovert, I generally avoid large crowds and have an aversion to tribalism, though I do have a giant soft spot for cheesy nightclubs.

-I have a Facebook I check occasionally, but beyond that social media isn't really a part of my life; I'm the kind of person who goes on a trip and forgets to take even one photo.
+I have a Facebook I check sometimes, but beyond that social media isn't really a big part of my life.
+I'm the kind of person who goes on a big trip and forgets to take even one photo.

 I'm also an amateur psychiatrist at the School of WebMD.
 Mental health fascinates me and I have been known to impose my diagnoses on friends, family, and unsuspecting homeless people.

-Other things I like: Pixar movies, Radiolab, Less Wrong, Taboo (the board game), The Atlantic, Quora, Miyazaki movies, catchy top 40s songs, xkcd, gifting people strange arts and crafts creations, Jeopardy when I can yell answers at the screen, and admittedly Game of Thrones.
+Other things I like: animated movies, Radiolab, Less Wrong, Quora, Taboo (the board game), charades, Miyazaki movies, catchy top 40s songs, xkcd, gifting people strange arts and crafts creations, Jeopardy when I can yell answers at the screen, and admittedly Game of Thrones.

 I live in a bubble.
 Sometimes I'll raise my head only to find that four months have passed since I last saw a movie or a YouTube video or listened to any new music.
 It's not that I don't enjoy these things, it's just that they're not top priorities.